Mauritius Bucket List: Amazing Places to Visit in Mauritius

 Interact with the locals at Caudan Waterfront

 Besides the central market and the streets of Port Louis, the Cuadan Waterfront is another excellent place to meet the locals and other tourists.

 The place is usually vibrant with street performances and arrays of food stalls.

 There are also some ancient buildings that you can visit, such as The Stamp Museum, Blue Penny Museum, and the Mauritius Natural History Museum.

 Though it remains hugely underdeveloped, Mauritius’s southern ears are a must-visit if you are on the island.

 This area has a very small stretch of sand beach and, as such, receives few visitors, leaving most of its untouched.

 It is ideal for experiencing true Mauritanian life while enjoying some of the uninhabited lands on the island.

 See the colorful coral reef at Ile Aux Aigrettes.

-Located on Mauritius’s southern region, Ile Au Aigrettes is one of the best-hidden gems on the island with its unique ancient calcareous coral reef that is fairly covered by soil and sand.
+Located in Mauritius’s southern region, Ile Au Aigrettes is one of the best-hidden gems on the island with its unique ancient calcareous coral reef that is pretty covered by soil and sand.